Ankara Medical Journal is an open access online journal and all article evaluation and publishing processes are completely free of charge.

 Reviewers evaluate manuscripts based on content without regard to ethnic origin, gender, sexual orientation, citizenship, religious belief or political philosophy of the authors.
 They must ensure that all the information related to submitted manuscripts is kept as confidential and must report to the Editor-in-Chief if they are aware of copyright infringement and plagiarism on the author’s side.
 They must evaluate the submitted works objectively as well as present clearly their opinions on the works in a clear way in the review form.
 A reviewer who feels unqualified to review the research reported in a manuscript or knows that its prompt review will be impossible should notify the Editor-in-Chief and excuse himself from the review process.

 The statistical method used should be reported in a way that a reader whoever could reach the original data could understand the results.
 The terms used, abbreviations, symbols, if used the software and the statistical method should all be defined.

-When reporting the results, especially when giving means and percentages, two digits should be given after the point (112.20 or 112.21 instead of 112.2).
-P, t, Z values are exceptional and three digits should be given after the point ( p=0.001, instead of p<0.05).
+Decimals must be separated by commas in Turkish texts and by dot in English texts.
+While reporting the results, especially while giving means and percentages, two digits of decimals should be given after the dot (i.e. 112.27 instead of 112.3).
+P, t, Z values are exceptional and three digits of decimals should be given after the dot (i.e. p=0.023, instead of p<0.05).

-Briefly, except whole numbers, two digits after the comma should be given, but for statistical values like p, t, z, F, Chi-square, three digits after the comma should be given.
-When presenting p values, the exact p value together with the test statistics should be given, except for the case when this value is smaller than one percent or one per thousand (this time p<0.01 or p<0.001, respectively should be given).
+Briefly, except whole numbers, two digits of decimals should be given, but for statistical values like p, t, z, F, Chi-square, three digits of decimals should be given.
+When presenting p values, the exact p value together with the test statistics should be given, except for the case when this value is smaller than one per thousand (this time p<0.001, should be written).